Raelifin/sumibli/raw/works_conlangTestCases.md

 |I have lost my blanket.|🎏iti lu daklunau sha ma
 |A robin has built his nest in the apple tree.|🎏uth _robin_ la fa lu flukai laibairi kidaudugau
 |At noon we ate our lunch by the roadside.|🎏ulaibaur klaglizai la bikda laitau bagu
 |Mr. Jones made a knife for his little boy.|🎏ith _Mr.
-Jones_ la fa lu dabnai laivi panu sha thud
+Jones_ la fa lu dabnai laivi panu sha thun
 |Their voices sound very happy.|🎏iglapa la bla lu pauvugai
 |Is today Monday?|🎏uchua klagapsai
 |Have all the leaves fallen from the tree?|🎏ikidaubli shur sla la gudu laitaur kidaudu